Kelebek1/switch_audio/README.md

 You can use these structs alone without needing the IDA DBs, although when first importing there may be some errors with missing symbols etc because of the order everything is laid out in the header.
 Try using ctrl+f9 a couple times in a row, if the number of errors don't go down, then check the output, you'll probably just need to throw the `struct` keyword on some struct members which use structs that are defined below them.
 Everything is there though.
 My DBs do contain some outdated structs since I changed struct names and stuff while working on the RE, e.g `nn::audio::dsp::ReverbCommand` vs `nn::audio::ReverbCommand` where the second one is the current and most updated one, as it's currently named in audio.h.
 Be careful of that kind of thing.

 Some structs have firmware/sdk versions when they differ.
 DelayLine and DelayLineSdk for example, make sure you use the Sdk one for the SDK, and the other for firmware.
 AudioRenderSystem is one I named like an idiot, where AudioRenderSystem is for the SDK, and AudioRenderSystemS is for firmware.
-I started working via SDK first, and then when I came to add the firmware version I just added an "S" for SDK even though it's the toher way around.
+I started working via SDK first, and then when I came to add the firmware version I just added an "S" for SDK even though it's for the firmware version, So structs just ending in "S" are firmware and not Sdk.
 It was dumb but whatever, I commented which is which in the header file.

 The structs are updated to firmware 15 currently, so using them directly on firmware 13 for example will be wrong and give you some wrong struct sizes.
 Unfortunately I didn't keep older firmware versions as separate headers as I should have, but those versions are still available via the DBs so you can dump them from there.

+The nn structs were taken from https://github.com/misson20000/nn-types and modified a little bit.

 If you have any questions or stuff doesn't work then you can message me on Discord, Maide on Yuzu's server.